fallahn/xygine/tutorial/readme.md

 ### Part 3 - Asset management and creating a Bat & Ball with custom systems
 ### Part 4 - Collision detection and using the Message Bus
 ### Part 5 - Sprite sheets and UI
+### Part 6 - Pop & Sparkle with Directors, audio and particles